March 23, 2022

 - 24/7 Student Wellbeing Support Line: Call 1300 036 149 or text 0488 884 164

 - 24/7 Mental health support for Onshore enrolled International Students studying offshore

 - Lifeline: 13 11 14, or lifeline.org.au/

 What is UOW doing?

 At UOW, we’ve already put a lot of measures in place to improve safety and promote a culture of respect.
 But we know we need to do more.
 We note and endorse the key areas for continued action as outlined in the NSSS Report.
-We will reflect on our results and engage with our community to build on UOW’s Action Plan.
+We will reflect on and engage with our community to build on UOW’s Action Plan.
 In response to the 2016 National Student Survey and the resulting Change the Course Report, UOW has implemented a number of reviews of key student-facing functions, changes to our processes and policies, and a significant training and awareness-raising program for staff and students.
 Our response can be found on the UOW website.
-Since August 2021, UOW has expanded its Safe and Respectful Communities (SARC) team and ensured its independence from other student operational areas and services.
+Since August 2021, UOW has expanded its team and ensured its independence from other student operational areas and services.
 This has enabled the team to expand its community consultation and increase its education and awareness initiatives, with a focus on intersectionality.

 Every person who attends university has the right to be safe and feel safe and the right to believe they will be treated with respect, dignity, and fairness.
 Even one incidence of sexual harassment and sexual assault is one too many.